-The Eagles’ reliance on the tush push, a play they introduced in 2022, helped power them to a Super Bowl championship in 2025.
+The Eagles’ reliance on the tush push, a play they introduced in 2022, helped power them to a Super Bowl championship in 2024.
 Last February, a couple of weeks after the Eagles crushed the Chiefs in Super Bowl LIX, the Packers proposed a tush push ban.

 Led by since-retired team president/CEO Mark Murphy, Green Bay lobbied to “prohibit an offensive player from pushing a teammate who was lined up directly behind the snapper and receives the snap, immediately at the snap.”

 Commissioner Roger Goodell and the NFL’s committees on competition and health and safety supported the Packers’ proposal.
 Nevertheless, after a heated debate across the league, it did not receive enough votes to pass last May.
-Twenty-two of the league’s 32 teams were in agreement with the Packers.
+Twenty-one of the league’s other 32 teams were in agreement with the Packers.
 They fell two votes shy of the required 24.

 The tush push was a legal play again in 2025, but as of September, momentum toward eliminating it was reportedly growing.
 However, it appears it will remain part of the game next season.
 Troy Vincent, the league’s executive vice president of football operations, said Monday that a new call to ban the play did not come in this year (via veteran reporter Mark Maske).